sambanova/ai-starter-kit/README.md

 ### Use SambaNova Fast API (Option 1)

 SambaNova Fast API allows you to interact with multiple open-source models.
-You can find more information and get your key on the [SambaNova Fast API webpage](https://sambanova.ai/fast-api).
+You can find more information and get your API key on the [SambaNova Fast API webpage](https://sambanova.ai/fast-api).

 Integrate SambaNova Fast API LLMs with this AI starter kit by updating the API information.
 These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`: